IanGoodbody/ECE281_Lab1/README.md

 | 1 | 1 | 0 | 0 | 1 | 0 |
 | 1 | 1 | 1 | 0 | 0 | 1 |

-Karnaugh maps yielded the following canonical equations for each of the outputs
+Karnaugh maps yielded the following canonical equations for each of the outputs (LN 7)

     X = A'B + A'C + AB'C'
     Y = BC' + B'C
     Z = C

-Which then translated to the following schematic:
+Which then translated to the following schematic (LN 7):

 ![alt text](https://raw2.github.com/IanGoodbody/ECE281_Lab1/master/Project_Images/CanonicalDesign.jpg "Canonical Schematic")

-Given the complexity of the canonical schematic, the equations were simplified to more usable XOR gate models:
+Given the complexity of the canonical schematic, the equations were simplified to more usable XOR gate models (LN 6):

     X = A xor (B + C)
     Y = B xor C
     Z = C

-Which then produced the far more usable schematic:
+Which then produced the far more usable schematic (LN 7):

 ![alt text](https://raw2.github.com/IanGoodbody/ECE281_Lab1/master/Project_Images/SimplifiedDesign.jpg "Simplified Schematic")

-The simplified circuit was then abstracted as a VHDL file and simulated with the Xilinx ISE Project Design Suite 14.1 and gave the following output, with signals arragned A, B, C, X, Y, Z from top to bottom in a sequence corresponding with the truth table above:
+The simplified circuit was then abstracted as a VHDL file (Lab1_Goodbody.vhd, LN 8) and simulated with a VHDL testbench file (Lab1_ testbench_Goodbody, LN 9) theXilinx ISE Project DesignSuite 14.1 and gave the following output, with signals arragned A, B, C, X, Y, Z from top tobottom in asequence corresponding with the truth table above:

 ![alt text](https://raw2.github.com/IanGoodbody/ECE281_Lab1/master/Project_Images/ElementSignal.JPG "Component Signals")